-- Give the drugs your child's health care provider told you to give with a small sip of water.
+- Give the drugs your child's provider told you to give with a small sip of water.

-- Your child's health care provider will tell you when to arrive.
+- Your child's provider will tell you when to arrive.

 After the Procedure

 After pelvic bone surgery, your child will need to be in a lower body cast or sling for 4 to 6 weeks.
 This helps the bones heal.

 After the bladder surgery, your child will have a tube that drains the bladder through the stomach wall (suprapubic catheter).
 This will be in place for 3 to 4 weeks.